 How Does Size Affect the Value of Petrified Wood?

 Small pieces of petrified wood are quite common and not worth very much.
-Tumbled or rough pieces that are one to three inches long will typically be worth a dollar or two each, if that.
+Tumbled or rough pieces that are one- to three-inches long will typically be worth a dollar or two each, if that.
 Bulk lots of these pieces are often purchased for even less per individual sample.
-On the other hand, a large log weighing 50 pounds could sell for $150 or more.
+On the other hand, a petrified wood log weighing 50 pounds could sell for $150 or more.
 Intact pieces of this size are much rarer than the smaller pebble-like specimens.

 The value will continue to increase for larger and heavier specimens.
 For example, one gem website featured a 189-pound petrified wood log (13 inches by 24 inches) for $625.
 A petrified wood log that has a very bright or unusual color pattern could be worth even more.

 How Does Coloring Affect the Value of Petrified Wood?